January 4 - 14, 2014

-Students will use high-end digital video and audio equipment to document their experience of such diverse settings as tropical rainforests, ancient Maya ruins, and snorkeling on the Earth's second largest coral barrier reef.
-The course emphasizes developing documentary film making skills through researching themes relating to environmental/economic sustainability.
+Students will use veryhigh-end digital video and audio equipment to document their experience of such diverse settings as tropical rainforests, ancient Mayan ruins, cultural events, and Belizean everyday life.
+Student filmmakers will also use various underwater cameras while snorkeling on the Earth's second largest coral barrier reef.
+This course emphasizes developing documentary film making skills through researching themes relating to environmental/economic sustainability and habitat conservation.

 Housing and Dining:

-While in Belize, students will in double occupancy rooms.
+While in Belize, students will stay in double occupancy rooms.
 Breakfast, lunch and dinner will be provided.

 Students will engage in cultural excursions while in Belize including: visits to local markets and cultural events, national parks and marine reserves, and a visit to Ancient Mayan ruins.